Updated for 2022-2023

 There are a few considerations a parent should have when shopping for a telescope for kids in this age range.
 The good news is we have done all the research and heavy work for you and we have prepared this guide with our best picks in order to make the whole process very easy for you.
 We will cover options that will be best for the age range of 10 to 14.
 If you just want to skip to the finish line, our best pick is below, if you are looking for more information and options, keep reading.

-Power: With an aperture of 3.14 inches (80mm), the PowerSeeker 80EQ should be powerful enough to explore the planets in our Solar System up to Saturn and with the right sky conditions maybe catch a glimpse of the rest.
-It will also be able to clearly see constellation and some of the closer deep space objects like nebulas.
+Power: With an aperture of 3.14 inches (80mm), the StarSense LT 80AZ should be powerful enough to explore the planets in our Solar System up to Saturn.
+Neptune and Uranus can be observed under excellent sky conditions but they’ll only look like blue dots.
+It will also be able to clearly see all the constellations and some of the brighter galaxies and nebulae.

 Table of Contents